Already with thousands of victims.

 In December, we discovered a wide-ranging operation targeting cryptocurrency users, estimated to have initiated in January 2020.
 This extensive operation is composed of a full-fledged marketing campaign, custom cryptocurrency-related applications and a new Remote Access Tool (RAT) written from scratch.

-The campaign includes: Domain registrations, websites, trojanized applications, fake social media accounts and a new undetected RAT that we have named ElectroRAT.
+The campaign includes: Domain registrations, websites, trojanized applications, fake social media accounts and a new undetected remote access trojan that we have named ElectroRAT.
 ElectroRAT is written in Golang and compiled to target multiple operating systems: Windows, Linux and MacOS.

 It is rather common to see various information stealers trying to collect private keys to access victims’ wallets.
 However, it is rare to see tools written from scratch and used to target multiple operating systems for these purposes.